 Colorado non-compete agreements are used to attempt to restrict a company’s employees, independent contractors, customers and vendors from engaging in competitive activities with that company.
-But, many people wonder “Are non compete agreements enforceable?”
+Many people wonder “Are non compete agreements enforceable?”
 For example, an employee with in-depth knowledge of a particular business or industry may be restricted from sharing their knowledge with competitors.
+Let’s examine at Colorado non-compete law to discern some answers.

 In the State of Colorado, non-compete agreements generally are not allowed, unless they fall under one of the following four exceptions: